 As the game progresses, it becomes possible to upgrade track which was built earlier.
 When upgrading track, the original tile is removed from the board, and placed back with the other available tiles.
 Then the new tile is put on the board in its place.
-In Level 2, new colors of tiles become available as follows:
+In Level 3, new colors of tiles become available as follows:

-- Once the first type 3 train is sold, green tiles may be used to upgrade yellow tiles. - Once the first type 5 is sold, brown tiles may be used to upgrade green tiles.
+- Once the first type 3 train is sold, green tiles may be used to upgrade yellow tiles. - Once the first type 5 is sold, brown tiles may be used to upgrade green tiles. - Once the first type 8 is sold, grey tiles may be used to upgrade brown tiles.

 Note: no color may be skipped in the upgrading of track on any given hex. (for instance, a railroad may not replace a yellow tile with a brown one.
 A green tile must be laid first.)

 When upgrading a tile, the routes of the original track must be maintained. (i.e. The new track may, and will go in new directions, but must still go in all of the same directions as the tile being upgraded.)
 A table is included at the back of the book to show possible upgrades for each tile.

 In order to upgrade a tile, the laying railroad must be able to trace a legal route to the hex in question.